Jacqueline Stewart: Television career

 In June 2020, following the murder of George Floyd, writer–director John Ridley wrote an op-ed calling for the 1939 film Gone with the Wind to be pulled from HBO Max.
 The film was temporarily pulled and placed back on the service later that month, with a new commentary introduction from Stewart.
 In an op-ed for CNN, Stewart wrote: "Some complained that taking the film down was a form of censorship.
 For others, seeing Gone with the Wind featured so prominently in HBO Max's launch felt like salt rubbed into wounds that have never been permitted to heal ...
-But it is precisely because of the ongoing, painful patterns of racial injustice and disregard for Black lives that Gone with the Wind should stay in circulation and remain available for viewing, analysis and discussion."
+But it is precisely because of the ongoing, painful patterns of racial injustice and disregard for black lives that Gone with the Wind should stay in circulation and remain available for viewing, analysis and discussion."

 In 2021, TCM debuted a new series titled Reframed Classics, reanalyzing 18 films with problematic racial and gender stereotypes, with Stewart as one of the hosts.
 Charles Tabesh, TCM's senior vice president of programming, told the Los Angeles Times the response to the Reframed Classics series was mixed among older audiences.
 On the other hand, Stewart stated it was well-received by Academy members, especially those who are people of color.
 She said: "They appreciate the channel and the ways it is recognizing issues like blackface in classic films, or the casting of white actors to play nonwhite characters, in greater depth."

 Personal life

 Stewart is married to Jake Austen, a rock artist and editor of the Roctober music zine.
-They met each other during high school.
-She has one daughter, Maiya.
+They met during high school.
+She has two children.
 In 1996, Austen and Stewart co-created a children's dance television program Chic-a-Go-Go.